Graduate Diploma in Teaching and Learning (Secondary)

 Specific entry requirements

-Students wishing to enrol in the Graduate Diploma in Teaching and Learning (Secondary) must have one of the following:
+Students wishing to enrol in the Graduate Diploma in Teaching and Learning (Secondary) must fulfil UC admission requirements and have one of the following:

 - qualified for an equivalent bachelor's degree, with study to at least 300-level in a secondary school curriculum area, or